gzc/kicksystems/concurrency.md

 ###Related Problems
 ####Thread Safety
-1. Class 1: Functions that do not protect shared variables.
+1. Functions that do not protect shared variables.
+2. Functions that keep state across multiple invocations.